 The transition to LSAT Writing as a remotely proctored, unscored section also represents a significant change.
 This format allows test-takers to complete the writing sample at their convenience, within a specified timeframe, and provides law schools with a standardized measure of their writing abilities.

 The LSAC also provides resources and accommodations for test-takers with disabilities, including extended time, alternative testing formats, and other forms of support.
-These accommodations are designed to ensure that all test-takers have a fair opportunity to demonstrate their abilities.
+These accommodations are designed to see to it that all test-takers have a fair opportunity to demonstrate their abilities.

 Tips and Expert Advice for LSAT Preparation